-In the warm mission observations will be executed with one observing mode-IRAC Post-Cryo Mapping.
+In the warm mission observations are executed with one observing mode-IRAC Post-Cryo Mapping.
 Observers completely specify their observations through the use of an Astronomical Observation Template (AOT).
 The complete specification of targets and observing parameters is done using Spot, the software for Spitzer observation planning.
 The AOT in Spot provides observers with control of all the relevant parameters for their observation.
 An AOT with target information and observer-selected parameters specified becomes an Astronomical Observation Request (AOR), the fundamental unit of Spitzer observing.
 Details about the warm mission IRAC observing mode and the available choice of AOT parameters are provided in the Warm SOM.

-For small GO proposals a full set of AORs must be submitted with the proposal.
-For large and Exploration Science proposals a representative set of AORs that fully describes the observing program must be submitted with the proposal, though the entire set may also be submitted.
+For small proposals a full set of AORs must be submitted with the proposal.
+For large proposals a representative set of AORs that fully describes the observing program must be submitted with the proposal, though the entire set may also be submitted.

-The maximum duration for warm IRAC AORs is 24 hours.
-Longer observations must be constructed using Instrument Engineering Requests (IERs, see below).
+The maximum duration for warm IRAC AORs is 24 hours but since instrument and observatory calibrations generally occur every 12 hours, only when the science requires longer uninterrupted on source time should AOR durations exceed 6-8 hours.
+AOR durations longer than this must be justified in the proposal.
+Observations longer than 24 hours must be constructed using Instrument Engineering Requests (IERs, see below).